Intel President Renée James to step down in January

-Intel Corp (INTC.O) President Renée James will step down in January to pursue an external chief executive role, Intel Chief Executive Brian Krzanich said in a statement.
+July 2 Intel Corp President Renée James will step down in January to pursue an external chief executive role, Intel Chief Executive Brian Krzanich said in a statement.

-During her 28 years at Intel, James has held roles of executive vice president and general manager of the software and services group and COO of the chipmaker's online services, data centre services business among others, according to the company's website.

 Intel also announced on Thursday the departure of Arvind Sodhani, the president of its venture capital arm.
 Sodhani would retire in January, handing over the reins to Wendell Brooks, president of mergers and acquisitions.